 Your litter box could be causing allergy problems for both you and your cat.
 Sensitive people and cats may experience respiratory irritation from sodium bentonite.
 Sodium bentonite is the element in clumping litter that swells when it becomes wet.
-It’s ultra-absorbent and creates large clumps make it easy to lift them out of the litter box.
+It’s ultra-absorbent and creates large clumps making it easy to lift them out of the litter box.
 However, it can also cause allergies in sensitive individuals.
 Your cat comes face to face with this allergen every time she uses her litter box.
 Also, when she visits the box, the dust from clumping litter can settle on her fur, which then gets tracked through your house and bothers others.

 Dust is a common allergen that can irritate both the human and feline upper respiratory tract.
 If you’re using a clay litter or another litter made from natural mediums, you’re likely dealing with at least some dust every time you change the litter box.
 This may be especially true with clay based litters.

 You can avoid allergens associated with traditional litters by switching to a silica-based cat litter like PrettyLitter.
 Silica-based cat litters don’t create any dust (despite being super lightweight) and they don’t contain any harmful allergy-inducing chemicals like sodium bentonite.